Daour211/reading-notes/201/class-04.md

 The grouping operators are the opening parentheses before the function word and the last parentheses “*closing one*”, and these used to inform the interpreter to treat the function as expression.

 Variable scope: The location where you declare a variable will affect where it can be used in the code.
 And there are two types:
- 1-	Local variable: when the variable is created inside a function called a local variable.
+ 1-	**Local variable**: when the variable is created inside a function called a local variable.
 And it cannot be accessed outside the function
- 2-	Global variable: it is a variable created outside a function and can be used/accessed anywhere in the code.
+ 2-	**Global variable**: it is a variable created outside a function and can be used/accessed anywhere in the code.